Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 Q: How do I use The Signal Grid with its mapping and scoring before I touch any other system?

-A: On Days 1–2 you track every 15+ minute block of work, then score each task for revenue impact and replaceability so you can identify about 10 hours weekly of low-value “noise” to cut or delegate like Brett did.
+A: On Days 1–2, you track every 15+ minute block of work, then score each task for revenue impact and replaceability so you can identify about 10 hours weekly of low-value “noise” to cut or delegate as Brett did.

 Q: How do I use The Bottleneck Audit to find my real revenue ceiling before I try to get more leads?